tbergeron/freelance/README.md

 - Basic pages system
 - Project dashboard widget
 - Replace ace editor for a better markdown editor
+- Basic user management (with permissions)

 #### What I'm planning to do next
-- Basic user management (with basic permissions)
+- Better list filters and search (with order by column)
+- Reference tasks in other tasks and comments
 - Starred projects (for dashboard widget)
-- Reference tasks in other tasks and comments
-- Better list filters and search (with order by column)
 - Milestones close to their due date should be shown on Dashboard

 #### Bugs I'm aware of
 - Milestones should reload when changing project in the task form
+- If a user has no permissions at all, it will crash